Kong/docs.konghq.com/app/docs/0.14.x/pdk/kong.response.md

 ### <a name="kong_response_set_headers"></a>kong.response.set_headers(headers)

 Sets the headers for the response.
 Unlike `kong.response.set_header()`, the `headers` argument must be a table in which each key is a string (corresponding to a header's name), and each value is a string, or an array of strings.

  This function should be used in the `header_filter` phase, as Kong is preparing headers to be sent back to the client.

  The resulting headers are produced in lexicographical order.
 The order of entries with the same name (when values are given as an array) is retained.

  This function overrides any existing header bearing the same name as those specified in the `headers` argument.
 Other headers remain unchanged.

 **Phases**

-* rewrite, access, header_filter
+* `rewrite`, `access`, `header_filter`

 **Parameters**